 - Echo, echo, echo: If you have hardwood floors, this room can be quite loud and full of echoes, while still muffling any conversations.
 So add area rugs to the floor, or install acoustical tile in the room.
 Texturing the walls may also help cut down on noise pollution.

-Need to find a pro for your cathedral ceiling?Find Pros
+Ready to start your cathedral ceiling?Find Pros

 If the roof becomes your ceiling, you’ll probably lose some attic space.
 So plan ahead and make sure you have enough storage space in other parts of the house.
 Also, cathedral ceilings are prone to moisture damage.
 Unlike open-attic roofing, air can get trapped in between the rafters themselves and create condensation, mold, or rot, which affects the health of the house and homeowner alike.
 Also, without any air barrier above, the interior rooms can heat up and cool off quickly.
 So everything has to be air tight, everything has to be properly ventilated (with soffit vents, ridge vents, or whole house fans), and everything has to be well insulated (add more material with higher R-values).
 Therefore, always consult a professional since any roof construction is tricky and will require thorough training and accurate know-how.